Oregon Center of Excellence for Assertive Community Treatment

 Alyssa has a bachelor degree in Sociology and certificates in Nonprofit Management and Regional Studies and Applied Social Research from Southern Oregon University.
-While finishing her degree, Alyssa partnered with the Southern Oregon University Research Center to study student retention, analyzing the obstacles SOU students face to reach graduation.
-During her studies, she assisted with other research projects including the Jackson County Health and Human Services’ Standardized Tobacco Assessment for Retail Settings and co-authoring a paper on Food Insecurity and Food Values Among America’s Poor.
-With her knowledge of the barriers that college students face, Alyssa started her career after graduation at Jackson County Mental Health as a Supported Education Specialist.
-There, she was able to assist individuals in overcoming barriers to achieve their education goals.
+Alyssa has partnered on several research projects including Southern Oregon University Research Center’s Student Retention Study, Jackson County Health and Human Services’ Standardized Tobacco Assessment for Retail Settings, as well as co-authoring a paper on Food Insecurity and Food Values Among America’s Poor.
+Alyssa started her career after graduation at Jackson County Mental Health as a Supported Education Specialist, assisting individuals in overcoming barriers to achieve their education goals.